This healthy Irish lamb and vegetable broth recipe comes directly from Ireland's food board, Bord Bia.

 Trim any excess fat from the meat.

-Place the lamb, onion and bay leaves in a roomy saucepan.
+Place the lamb, onion, and bay leaves in a roomy saucepan.

 Lift the meat onto a board.
-Remove the meat from the bones and cut into small pieces.
+Remove the meat from the bones and cut it into small pieces.
 Discard the bones and return the meat to the broth.

-Add the vegetables, tomato puree, parsley and season well.
+Add the vegetables, tomato puree, parsley, and season well.
 Simmer for a further 30 minutes.

 Serve with wholemeal bread